slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Scheduling failures

-- If playlog generation fails, the system falls back to the most recent successful schedule
+- If playlist/playlog generation fails, the system falls back to the most recent successful schedule
-- Missing playlog events trigger default programming or error handling
+- Missing playlist/playlog entries trigger default programming or error handling
 - Operators are notified of scheduling failures via alerts

-### Playlog gaps
+### Playlist/Playlog gaps

-When the playlog horizon is not ready when needed:
+When the playlist/playlog horizon is not ready when needed:

 1. **Detection**: ChannelManager detects missing playlog events for current time
-2. **On-demand generation**: Attempts to generate playlog on-demand (with potential latency)
+2. **On-demand generation**: Attempts to generate playlist/playlog on-demand (with potential latency)
-3. **Fallback events**: If generation fails, inserts fallback playlog event:
+3. **Fallback entries**: If generation fails, inserts fallback playlist/playlog entry:
-   - Event type: `fallback`
    - Content: Error screen or holding pattern
-   - Duration: Until next available playlog event
+   - Duration: Until next available entry
 4. **Operator notification**: All gaps and fallbacks are logged and surfaced to operators

 ### Asset availability failures

 When no eligible asset is found:

-1. **Skip logic**: If segment is skippable, creates gap event and moves to next segment
+1. **Skip logic**: If segment is skippable, creates gap entry and moves to next segment
-2. **Underfill handling**: If partial fill, creates fallback event for remaining time
+2. **Underfill handling**: If partial fill, creates fallback entry for remaining time
 3. **Fallback content**: Uses configured fallback content (e.g., station ID, holding pattern)
 4. **Operator alert**: Notifies operators of missing content for review

-### Master clock issues
+### MasterClock issues

-- If master clock is unavailable, downstream services cannot safely determine "what is on right now"
+- If MasterClock is unavailable, downstream services cannot safely determine "what is on right now"
 - This condition is considered critical and triggers:
   - All playout stops
   - Critical alert to operators
   - System enters degraded mode
-- All scheduling decisions depend on authoritative time from the master clock
+- All scheduling decisions depend on authoritative time from the MasterClock
-- No graceful degradation is possible without master clock
+- No graceful degradation is possible without MasterClock

 ### Recovery procedures

 After failures:

-1. **Scheduling recovery**: ScheduleService retries playlog generation
+1. **Scheduling recovery**: ScheduleService retries playlist/playlog generation
 2. **Gap recovery**: ChannelManager periodically checks for newly available playlog events
-3. **Clock recovery**: System waits for master clock restoration before resuming playout
+3. **Clock recovery**: System waits for MasterClock restoration before resuming playout
 4. **Operator intervention**: Manual override commands available for critical situations

 ## Proof of concept strategy